 Meaning, 3 CPAs that all work independently of one another are assigned to your file and all 3 CPAs MUST come to the same tax credit amount before any paperwork is submitted to the IRS.

 Here are just A Few of the businesses we’ve Already helped

 Consulting Firm in Newport Beach, California, 19 W-2 Employees;

 Presentation Design Agency in Nashville, TN, 19 W-2 Employees;

 Restaurant Ownership Group in Florida, 224 W-2 Employees;

-Restaurant in Houston, Texas, 80 W-2 Employees;
+Restaurant in Houston, Texas, 80 W-2 Employees: mostly part-time;

 Montessori School in Addison, Illinois, 35 W-2 Employees;

 The Coronavirus Aid, Relief, and Economic Security Act (also known as the CARES Act) was signed into law on March 27, 2020.
 It included two programs to assist businesses with keeping workers employed: the Payroll Protection Program (PPP) administered by the Small Business Adminstration and Employee Retention Tax Credit (ERTC) administered by the Internal Revenue Service.